Health and Counseling Center: Rights and Responsibilities

 - Fulfilling financial obligations for your care, both to HCC and any off-campus referrals, in a timely manner.

 - Communicating with your healthcare provider if your condition worsens or does not respond to treatment.

 - Arriving as scheduled for appointments, and canceling in advance of appointments you no longer want or need.

 - Communicating with faculty to make up class work missed due to illness.

-Women’s Health reserves the right to refuse treatment to any student who abuses their rights and privileges.
+Saint Mary's College Health and Counseling Center reserves the right to refuse treatment to any student who abuses his or her rights and privileges.